daos-stack/daos/design/incr_reint_design.md

 - **Scanning for objects that no longer exist locally.** If the punched entity was the object itself, its entry may be gone from the object index entirely; no enumeration will mention it and the check above never fires, leaving the stale object on the reintegrating target.
-The scan phase therefore also iterates the punch tree and pushes every object whose watermark is above the target's global stable epoch to the puller as an explicit discard-and-rebuild instruction.
+The scan phase therefore also iterates the punch tree.
+For every entry whose watermark is above the reintegrating target stable epoch carried in the scan request, and whose object-level flag is set, it looks the object up in the object index; if the object is absent, it pushes the object to the puller as an explicit discard-and-rebuild instruction.
+Objects still present in the index are left to the regular scan and the enumeration check above.

+The two cases the punch tree records, an object some of whose keys were punched and an object that was punched itself, require no distinction on the puller.
+Both result in the same action: the local shard of the object is discarded and the object is pulled from epoch 0.
+For an object that still exists on the source this reproduces its current content; for an object that was punched and not re-created the pull returns nothing, and the object is deleted, which is the correct final state.
+The two cases differ only in which path detects the object, and that is determined from the object index at scan time rather than from the punch tree.

 The cost of the fallback differs by object class.
 For a replicated object a rebuild from epoch 0 is a copy from a surviving replica; for an erasure coded object it may require reading a full